Editors' note: This review was updated August 8, 2013, to cover new features added.

-Instagram (iPhone | Android) is a popular photo enhancement app that requires only a couple of touches to produce retro-looking images and then share them with friends and other Instagram members.
-A new version of the app adds new cropping tools and a camera upgrade for iOS, and a new filter for both iOS and Android.
-But what's really special about the Instagram phenomenon is how users have used the app to create a story about their everyday lives through stylized photos.
+Instagram (iPhone | Android) is a popular photo- and video-sharing app that requires only a couple of touches to produce retro-looking projects and then share them with friends and other Instagram members.
+With recent updates, the app adds video, letting you add filters and post to your feed much like you do with photos.
+But what's really special about the Instagram phenomenon is how users have used the app to create a story about their everyday lives through stylized photos and videos.

 You start by signing up with Instagram with an e-mail address, username, and password.
 From there you can configure Instagram to autopost to Facebook, Twitter, Flickr, Tumblr, Foursquare, and Posterous, or just choose to share images from within the app or via e-mail.
 You can also turn any of these options on or off if you don't want to share your shots with everyone.

 Once you're connected, you'll be able to snap a photo wherever you are, move and scale the image, add an effect with a touch of your finger, and then touch Done to share your photographic moment with the world.
 The app comes with several free custom-designed filters that can give your image various retro effects, a grainy black-and-white look, or even adjustable tilt-shift options.
 There's also an auto-straightener (iOS only) that you can use to get your horizon right.
 An included slider also lets you fine tune the effect.
 When you're satisfied with your shot, you can add a caption along with geotagging, then share it right away.